johnnymast/mysql_websocket_chat/CHANELOG.md

 This update will fix some small things to make the package more easy to use overall.
 It will also make the whole footprint of the package smaller.

+ - Updated Faker to version 1.7 and Ratchet to 0.4.1.
+Fixing #5
  - Added auto reconnect (if server restarts or if the internet goes down).
 Fixing #6
  - Empty text should not be sent, now there will be a css animation for the input box.
 Fixing #22
  - Updated the comments for JSDOCS3, fixing #14